paulbrigner/zcashacademy.org/README.md

 This command compiles the function into `lambda-build/index.js` and then zips the result into `generateSignedUrl.zip` at the repository root.
 Upload that zip file to AWS Lambda and configure the handler as `index.handler` when deploying.

+### Node 18 Update

+Node 18 disables the `RSA-SHA1` signing algorithm.
+The Lambda function now signs CloudFront URLs with `RSA-SHA256`, so the `NODE_OPTIONS=--openssl-legacy-provider` environment variable is no longer required.